Published at

 $ delete everything

 I tried it right away, but it didn't work.
-I'm a Zsh user, and it turns out that you have to enable it via a config in your .zshrc.
+I'm a zsh user, and you have to enable it via a config in your .zshrc.

 setopt histignorespace

-There is one thing to mention though.
-After the execution of a command, every command will be accessible by pressing the UP arrow (this is a feature).
-Only when you execute another command preceding space command will be inaccessible.
+And there is one last thing to mention: immediately after command execution, every command will be accessible by pressing the UP arrow (this is a feature).
+Only when you execute another command, "preceding space commands" will be inaccessible.

-This little trick prevents your future self from executing a dangerous command when pressing the UP arrow one time too much. ๐ŸŽ‰
+But nevertheless, this little trick will prevent your future self from executing a dangerous command when pressing the UP arrow one time too much. 🎉

 Preceeding space terminal demo